Skip to content

 • Green beans: To round out the meal, I add a vegetable and we love green beans!
 You can add your favorite vegetables to the pan.
 Broccoli is another favorite.

-• Garnish: Freshly chopped parsley or basil adds the perfect flavor on top.
+• Garnish: Freshly chopped parsley or basil adds a pop of flavor to the sheet pan chicken and potatoes recipe.

 How to Make Sheet Pan Chicken and Potatoes